-Adult asthma audit: Fair Processing Information/privacy policy
+Pulmonary Rehabilitation audit: Fair Processing Information/privacy policy

-Version 2.0: September 2023
+Version 5.0.1: April 2024

-The Healthcare Quality Improvement Partnership (HQIP) and National Health Service England (NHSE) are the joint data controllers for English service users and HQIP and Digital Health Care Wales (DHCW) are the joint data controllers for Welsh service users for data collected and reported on by the NRAP adult asthma audit.
+The Healthcare Quality Improvement Partnership (HQIP) and National Health Service England (NHSE) are the joint data controllers for English service users and HQIP and Digital Health Care Wales (DHCW) are the joint data controllers for Welsh service users for data collected and reported on by the NRAP PR audit.
 All data collected by the audit programme is processed to ensure patient confidentiality is maintained.
 Data processors include:

-- Crown Informatics who provide the audit web-tool and data management services. - Imperial College London who provide statistical data analysis services. - Royal College of Physicians who run the audit and produce national and local reporting outputs.
+- Crown Informatics who provide the audit web tool, data management and reporting services. - Imperial College London who provide statistical data analysis services. - Royal College of Physicians who run the audit and produce national and local reporting outputs.